 AccessNI checks and the legal requirements

 A Basic check is the disclosure of an individual’s unspent convictions.
 Any employer may ask potential employees to obtain a Basic AccessNI check as part of their recruitment process.
-For example, if the job requires access to airside or restricted areas of airports then a Basic check is sufficient.
+For example, if the job requires access to airside or restricted areas of airports, a Basic check is sufficient.

 A Standard check is the disclosure of an individual’s full criminal record, including spent and unspent convictions.
 Examples of positions eligible for a standard disclosure are: